- Stay Connected

 How Can I Join the Meeting?

 Access to the meeting will be through pre-registration.
-Anyone interested in attending the meeting can use the link provided on the CSRD's Events Tab under the Regular Board Meeting date or on the CSRD's Facebook page and Twitter posts on this topic.
+Anyone interested in attending the meeting can use the link provided on the CSRD's Meeting Tab on the Calendar under the Regular Board Meeting date or on the CSRD's Facebook page and Twitter posts on this topic.
 This link will send you to a registration page.

 Once the registration steps are completed, an email will be automatically sent to the person giving them the link and password to join the meeting.
 This email will have the information for connecting either by computer, tablet or smartphone or by a telephone line.
 The link and password information will be unique and cannot be shared to others.